barongracias/c1-research-computing/README.md

-# [Module Name]
+# [C1 Research Computing]

-This repository contains materials and exercises for the **C1 Research Computing** module of my MPhil Data Intensive Science at the University of Cambridge.
+This repository contains materials and exercises for the **[Module Name]** module of my MPhil Data Intensive Science at the University of Cambridge.

 ## Repository Structure